Peering over the Fence: Korea’s Demilitarized Zone, the DMZ

 But despite the recent hoo-hah over a one-off passenger train crossing the border, there is little sign that relations are thawing between the two nations.
 The border remains closed and the only contact, if you could call it that, are the opposing soldiers who eyeball each other across the boundary line.

-Peace and Unity
+Peace and Unity on the DMZ

 Our trip to the DMZ starts in a small auditorium just inside the restricted area.
 The lights dim and the angelic face of a young girl fills the screen, tears streaming down her cheeks as she absent-mindedly runs her fingers along the barbed wire fence that separates her beloved land.